aws-samples/sample-s2s-cdk-agent/README.md

 The frontend is accessible at http://localhost:5173/ and the backend at http://localhost:8080/, with authentication disabled for both.

+### Industry specific deployment

+Project contains a folder industry-specific-demo-data which contains tools and demo data to allow you to quickly setup demos for a specific industry.
+We hope that this list will grow with the open source community participation.
+As part of the deployment process (./deploy.sh) you will be prompted with option to choose the industry (airline, telco, etc.).
+You will be also prompted to import sample data.

 ## FAQ/trouble shooting

 1. I get `ERROR: process "/bin/sh -c chmod +x entrypoint.sh" did not complete successfully: exit code: 255` during build time.